-It is impossible to ignore the fact that we each have a reality that may make certain career options not possible.
-Unfortunately, many people let reality consume their focus, and settle for careers that do not fulfill their interests, personality, and values.
+It's impossible to ignore the fact that we each have a reality that may make certain career options not possible.
+Unfortunately, many people let reality consume their focus, and settle for careers that don't fulfill their interests, personality, and values.

-It is possible to find careers that are a great fit and take into account your reality if you base your decisions on the important aspects of yourself that we've been exploring.
-We do, however, need to include the factors in your reality that are not changeable and that you would like considered in your career decision.
+It's possible to find careers that are a great fit and take into account your reality if you base your decisions on the important aspects of yourself that we've been exploring.

+We do, however, need to include the factors in your reality that aren't changeable and that you would like considered in your career decision.